RotenInformatik/RI_CodingGuidelines/1 - CSharp.md

 The rules in this part specify how to use the C# programming language.

+Typically, they do not affect software functionality or behavior but merely names and code prettiness.

 For compactness, most code examples only adhere to its associated rule, not to all rules.

 [TOC]